Andreasgdp/Wishing-Plan/README.md

 For development management we are using [ZenHub Board](https://app.zenhub.com/workspaces/wishing-plan-637b3ad68b9646001dfac86a/board).
 It is recommended to install the browser [extension for ZenHub](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd?hl=en), to be able to view information from our ZenHub board within GitHub.

-**NOTE:** ZenHub is not needed as the issues we are working on are shared between GitHub and ZenHub.
+**NOTE:** ZenHub is not required however, as the issues we are working on are shared between GitHub and ZenHub.

 ## Repo health information